-The coordinates (latitude and longitude) of the proposed system are also presented.
-These are useful to determine the appropriate weather zone to use when estimating demand savings.
+The coordinates (latitude and longitude) of the proposed system are presented and useful to determine the appropriate weather zone to use when estimating demand savings.

-A screenshot (or .pdf) of the complete output page, displaying both the annual energy production and model inputs, is typically required in PV incentive applications and suffices as documentation of the annual energy savings estimate.
+A screenshot (or .pdf) of the complete output page, displaying both the annual energy production and model inputs, is typically required in PV incentive applications and is sufficient documentation for the annual energy savings estimate.

 Summer Demand Savings Methodology